RH-sdavey/gatsby-starter-personal-blog/content/posts/2019-08-02--vim-tabs/index.md

 First of all open any existing file on your system in VIM, we will use `/etc/hosts` as an example here

+`vim /etc/hosts`

-`vim /etc/hosts` ---> vim is open, and displaying /etc/hosts file
+VIM is open, and displaying the /etc/hosts file

 ![hosts](./hosts.jpg)